How To Ask Schools and Churches to Teach Compassion

 By Patricia Stephens, Owner, FloridaPets.net

 Below is a sample letter, ready for you to fill in the blanks, sign, and send.

 (Name of the school administrator, church minister, etc.)

 Our little ones are so full of love.
 What better time than their youthful days to teach them compassion and respect for all creatures, great and small.

 Over the past three decades, researchers have been noting an increased link between violence towards animals and violence towards people.
 Indeed we have all heard the theory that serial killers first took the life of a family pet before moving on to human prey.

-Churches and schools are perfect training venues in this respect because by teaching and practicing compassion and empathy towards children and animals, we can help produce a more compassionate, less violent society.
+Churches and schools are perfect training venues in this respect because when teaching and practicing compassion and empathy towards children and animals, we help produce a more compassionate, less violent society.